godatadriven/academy-dbt-at-scale/docs/group1/overview.md

-# Group 1 — Beginner: Testing, Sources, Jinja & Macros
+# Group 1 - Intermediate: StreamVault

+## Testing, Sources, Jinja & Macros

 ## Your slice of MediaPulse

-You own the **StreamVault** data — MediaPulse's subscription streaming platform.
+You own the **StreamVault** data - MediaPulse's subscription streaming platform.
 The raw data exists in the database but nobody has wired it into the dbt project yet.
 By the end of today you'll have a fully tested, documented staging layer for streaming data, complete with reusable macros.

 ---